 My mother points to my stool and gives me the vigneta look, the do-not-cross-me-now-young-man stare.”Sit,” she commands.
 I obey.

 I push the chunks of demon food around my bowl, occasionally forcing some down in between huge, sloppy gulps of water.
 I shoot her some of my own vigneta looks, but I’m still in training, and they sluice off her like rain on a roof as she talks with my father.

 And so it went every night: a parade of salt cod, my aunt’s blood sausage, my mother’s calf’s liver, my grandmother’s chicken necks.
 And my theatrics.

 Growing up Portuguese in a time when the American ideal was Greg, Marcia, Peter, Jan, Bobby, and Cindy (Brady, of course), nothing in my world resembled theirs.
+And for years, I dreamt I was the seventh kid.
 Sure, we had low-slung Danish furniture in our living room and my mother wore shortish polyester dresses and shoes with chunky heels, but that’s where the similarity ended.
 Especially at the table.
 Until I was ten, it was a full-frontal assault of odd bits and bobs from every part of every kind of animal.

 Then something happened.
 Something miraculous.
 Something utterly unexpected.
 My mother and I were shopping at Fernandes, where she worked as a courtesy booth girl.
 (This was in an era when someone in a supermarket actually smiled, asked after your husband, and helped you find the peas on sale.)
 I stood in front of the frozen food section pointing to Swanson’s TV dinners.
 I locked eyes with her and held my ground.